AttilaTech01/Liftoff/README.md

 3. Copying the content of columns
    <br>**Params** : Board Id, Item Id, Source Column Ids, Target Column Ids
    <br>**Restrictions** : Source Columns can be mirror or not, Number must point to Number, Text must point to Text, The order of the column ids indicates where to copy the content.
+Target Columns cant be mirror.
    <br>**Result** : Copy the content of the source columns into the target columns.

 # Developper Mode